subtopic 2.3: Biogeochemical cycles

 - Sources:

-- Transformations: Transformations involve a change in the chemical nature of matter.
-For instance, nitrogen fixation converts atmospheric nitrogen (N₂) into ammonia (NH₃) by bacteria, making nitrogen available for plants.
+- Changes in the chemical form of matter.
+Example: Nitrogen fixation by bacteria converts atmospheric nitrogen (N₂) to ammonia (NH₃), making nitrogen usable for plants.

 2.3.3 Organisms, crude oil and natural gas contain organic stores of carbon.
 Inorganic stores can be found in the atmosphere, soils and oceans.